 There are two types of appeals that may be made through an academic petition.
 Firstly, an appeal may be filed on the grounds that the normal Faculty or University rules, calendar requirements and regulations have not been properly or fairly applied to the student's circumstances.
 In this instance, the Faculty Petitions & Regulations Committee will review the circumstances and the rule and it shall make a decision accordingly.

 The second type of appeal is when a student asks the Faculty Petitions & Regulations Committee for relief from the Faculty or University rules, calendar requirements and regulations because of extenuating circumstances, such as illness or bereavement.
 In this type of appeal, the Petitions & Regulations Committee will review the extenuating circumstances and it may exercise its discretion to grant an exception to the student.

-Completed petitions are to be submitted in person to the Faculty of Science Office (N1048).
-If circumstances do not allow for submission of the original form in person in a timely manner, the petition may be faxed to the Faculty of Science office (Fax # 519-884-0464, Attention: Maureen Coulter) to initiate the request process.
+Completed petitions are to be submitted in person to the Dean of Science Office (N1048).† If circumstances do not allow for submission of the original form in person in a timely manner, the petition may be faxed to the Dean of Science office (Fax # 519-884-0464, Attention: Maureen Coulter) to initiate the request process.
 However, a final decision will not be made until the original signed form and supporting documentation is received.

-If you wish advice concerning your petition or you wish to discuss your case in person, please arrange an appointment with the Academic Advisor: Faculty of Science, Maureen Coulter.
-Maureenís office is located in the Dean of Science Office, N1048.
+If you wish advice concerning your petition or you wish to discuss your case in person, please arrange an appointment with the Academic Advisor: Faculty of Science, located in the Dean of Science Office, N1048.
 Appointments are generally available from 9:30 a.m - 12:00 p.m.
-Monday to Friday.
+Monday to Thursday.
 Please use the self-booking system below.
-You will need your Novell (email) login and password to book an appointment.
-Phone appointments are also available.
-Please book an appointment as usual and indicate in the description area a phone number where you can be reached during that time.
+You will need your Novell (email) login and password to book an appointment.† Phone appointments are also available.† Please book an appointment as usual and indicate in the description area a phone number where you can be reached during that time.